The death of a loved one can be a sad time. Planning the funeral should not be difficult and challenging.

 The Mass begins when the body (or the ashes) is brought into the church.

-We have provided a List of Funeral Music selections for you, please click here to view the Funeral Music List
+We have provided a List of Funeral Music selections for you, please click the button below to view the Funeral Music list.

 Words of Remembrance or Eulogy